The Large-Scale Structure of Entanglement in Quantum Many-body Systems

 \begin{proposition} If $\Psi$ can be distilled from $\Omega$ via LOCC, then for every $\eps>0$ there exists a system-size $L_0$ such that $\Psi$ can be distilled from $\Omega_L$ up to error $\eps$ for all $L\geq L_0$. \end{proposition} The proof is presented in \cref{app:proof-distillation}, which, in addition, shows that the same LOCC protocol can be used for all system sizes $L\geq L_0$.

 Thus, if the sector contains infinite one-shot entanglement, the sequence $\{\Omega_L\}$ contains unbounded one-shot entanglement as well.
 Our second illustration comes from embezzlement.
-It shows that if the ground state $\Omega$ is an embezzling state, then $\{\Omega_L\}$ is an embezzling family in the sense of \cite{van_dam_universal_2003}: \begin{proposition}[\cite{van_luijk_critical_2024,van_luijk_multipartite_2024}] Suppose $\Omega$ is an embezzling state.
-Then $\{\Omega_L\}$ is an \emph{embezzling family}: For any $\eps>0$ and any $n$ there exists an $L_*(n,\eps)$ such that for all $L\geq L_*(n,\eps)$ and any two unit-vectors $\Psi,\Phi \in (\CC^n)^{\ox N}$ we have
+It shows that if the ground state $\Omega$ is an embezzling state, then $\{\Omega_L\}$ induce an embezzling family in the sense of \cite{van_dam_universal_2003,van_luijk_multipartite_2024}:

-\end{proposition} Let us now turn to the question of how the large-scale entanglement properties relate to other physical properties of the system.